devchat-ai/devchat-website/docs/intro.md

 ## Why DevChat

-While there are many AI coding tools available, we developed DevChat based on our practical insights gained from generating tens of thousands of lines of code.
+While there are many AI coding tools available, we developed DevChat based on our practical insights gained from generating hundreds of thousands of lines of code.
 DevChat makes the following two distinctive design choices.

 ### Manual control of prompt context